MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Alakazam Normal`
 `Alakazam Name`: You will wander forever, neither falling...nor living...
 What then?

+`Latios Normal`
-Latios: ............
+`Latios Name`: ............
 So much time has passed since my sister crashed.

+`Latios Normal`
-Latios: Latias hasn't been able to climb out of the depths.
+`Latios Name`: Latias hasn't been able to climb out of the depths.
 She is all alone down there.

+`Latios Normal`
-Latios: Even if I end up like her, unable to escape...
+`Latios Name`: Even if I end up like her, unable to escape...
 Two would be better than one.

+`Latios Normal`
-Latios: Latias wouldn't have to be so alone...
+`Latios Name`: Latias wouldn't have to be so alone...

 `Alakazam Normal`
 `Alakazam Name`: How foolish...
 Do you think Latias wishes for that?